-A court decision caught the attention of many in the medical profession.
-In this case, doctors were initially found to be negligent because gentamicin was not prescribed as part of an antibiotic regime for a child with a fractured thumb, despite the regime being consistent with clinical guidelines.
+This court decision caught the attention of many in the medical profession.
+It involved a case where doctors were initially found to be negligent because gentamicin was not prescribed as part of an antibiotic regime for a child with a fractured thumb, despite the regime being consistent with clinical guidelines.

 Sadly, the child’s thumb was later amputated due to gangrene and his father brought a negligence claim against the relevant health district over the treatment.